ankschoubey/blog/src/content/post/software-blog/194-lessons-ai-hackethon.md

 ### Optimizing Speed

+I also decided to skip backend entirely and focus only on the frontend to speed up deployment.

 I bookmarked Vercel template link so that I can quickly spin up a deployment environment.

 ## During the Hackethon